kubernetes/ingress-nginx/docs/enhancements/20190815-zone-aware-routing.md

 (1) detect what zone its current pod is running in and (2) detect the zone for every endpoint it knows about.
 After that, it will post that data as part of endpoints to Lua land.
-Then Lua balancer when picking an endpoint will try to pick zone-local endpoint first and if there is no zone-local endpoint then it will fall back to current behaviour.
+When picking an endpoint, the Lua balancer will try to pick zone-local endpoint first and if there is no zone-local endpoint then it will fall back to current behaviour.

-This feature at least, in the beginning, should be optional since it is going to make it harder to reason about the load balancing and not everyone might want that.
+Initially, this feature should be optional since it is going to make it harder to reason about the load balancing and not everyone might want that.

 **How does controller know what zone it runs in?**
 We can have the pod spec pass the node name using downward API as an environment variable.
-Then on start controller can get node details from the API based on the node name.
+Upon startup, the controller can get node details from the API based on the node name.
-Once the node details are obtained we can extract the zone from `failure-domain.beta.kubernetes.io/zone` annotation.
+Once the node details are obtained we can extract the zone from the `failure-domain.beta.kubernetes.io/zone` annotation.
 Then we can pass that value to Lua land through Nginx configuration when loading `lua_ingress.lua` module in `init_by_lua` phase.